Stone Street Restaurants in New York

 Cocktails at Underdog

 To taste the best cocktails head to Underdog.
 Actually, it’s a blessing in disguise that this place exists at all.
-Hurricane Sandy damaged a lot of Stone Street and completely devastated Growler Bites and Brews’ party cellar.
+Hurricane Sandy damaged a lot of Stone Street and completely devastated the party cellar.
 Instead of restoring it to its original state, they decided to create a cocktail bar.
 And to great success.
 With a frequently changing menu full of original and special cocktails, Underdog quickly rose to fame.
-Now, this post is all about food and not about drinks of course, but they do have a great menu full of bites to share.
-It features tasty sliders and mac & cheese, but also special, peculiar bites, such as cheesecake with bacon and cheddar, grilled cauliflower with raisins and pecorino or Hawaiian pineapple and papaya hotdogs with mustard.
+Now, this post is all about food and not necessarily about drinks, and they do have a great menu full of bites to share.
+It features tasty sliders, wings and also special, peculiar bites.
 A nice touch: the music comes from a turntable.

 Authentic Italian Food at Adrienne’s Pizzabar

 Pizza lovers will enjoy themselves on Stone Street as well.
 Adrienne’s Pizzabar is a crowd favourite.
 The word ‘pizzabar’ is actually almost misleading because, in addition to great, wood-fired pizzas, they also have other Italian dishes, all very tasty, fresh and authentic.
-As for dessert, take a slice of their famous Nutella cake.
-It’s not a cheap place: for a Margarita pizza, you’ll pay $17.
+As for dessert, take a slice of their famous Nutella Cake.
+Craving for more pizza?
+Here you can find my picks for the best pizza in New York.

 Oysters at Ulysses

 Oysters and conviviality, that’s what it’s all about at Ulysses A Folk House.
 It’s not an oyster bar, but this is the very item on the menu people keep coming back for.
-They also organise an oyster festival each year in September.
 Above all, Ulysses is a cosy bar, with plenty of seats, where you can have drinks and eat something as well.
 Don’t go there if you want to quickly grab a bite, because service can be slow.
 But what does it matter if you’ve plenty of time and you’re in such a nice place as Ulysses?
 They regularly have live music, adding to the already great atmosphere.
 The menu isn’t too special, but the dishes are affordable and tasty in their simplicity.

 Was this article helpful?
 Recommend it by giving me a rating: